Drift Fishing For Salmon: Everything You Need To Know

 Detecting Bottom

-Learning to accurately detect the bottom is crucial for successful drift fishing for salmon.
+Learning to accurately detect the bottom is crucial.

-Ideally, your line should twitch and bounce lightly as the weights tap the bottom, always moving at the current’s pace.
+Ideally, your line should twitch and bounce lightly as the weights tap the bottom, always moving at the current’s speed.

 If your line keeps stopping, it could be getting caught on the bottom, or a fish might have taken your bait.
 It’s not always easy to tell the difference.